Leading the way in children’s health

 - Kid-sized equipment, virtual reality distraction therapy and thematic, colorful MRI rooms all aimed at making stay in the hospital less scary.

-- New PET/MRI equipment that combines two important types of imaging technologies for a more succinct image of the brain.
+- PET/MRI equipment that combines two important types of imaging technologies for a more succinct image of the brain.
 PET (positron emission tomography) and MRI (magnetic resonance imaging) technologies allow neurologists and surgeons to see and evaluate critical brain pathways to plan the best surgical approach.

 - Hybrid OR (operating room) suites that combine the latest equipment in one room to help achieve minimally invasive procedures with better precision, quicker surgeries and less time under anesthesia.
 This innovative suite allows surgeons to get real-time updates while the surgery is in progress instead of waiting until after the surgery to determine if the operation was successful.